When the Truth Becomes Dangerous – Ruda Challenges Power in Guatemala

 According to several international human rights organisations, Guatemala’s Public Prosecutor’s Office has used a manipulated legal system as a tool to persecute journalists, judges, and human rights defenders.
 Criminal charges, harassment, threats, and violence have all been deployed to suppress critical reporting, particularly by those investigating corruption and human rights violations.
 In 2021 alone, 135 attacks against journalists were recorded – including one murder.
 Many have been forced into exile.

-RUDA’s reporters operate in this landscape.
+Ruda’s reporters operate in this landscape.
 They speak of threats, surveillance, online hate campaigns, and vindictive judges.

 “I photographed a judge during a trial,” recounts Ana Alfaro.
 “Afterwards, she came up to me and said: ‘Now it’s my turn to take a picture of you.
 And I’ll be following you.’
 She later published my photo on X. Things that would be considered threats elsewhere are normalised here.”